 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

 - Sleep apnea.
-Obstructive sleep apnea is common in people with type 2 diabetes.
+Obstructive sleep apnea is common in people living with type 2 diabetes.
 Obesity may be the main contributing factor to both conditions.
-Treating sleep apnea may lower your blood pressure and make you feel more rested, but it's not clear whether it helps improve blood sugar control.
+It's not clear whether treating sleep apnea improves blood sugar control.

 A healthy lifestyle includes: